messi655/messagesQueueWebsocket/README.md

 - Client UI: http://your_docker_host/ (EX: http://localhost/)
 - Producer link: https://your_docker_host:8443/rabbitmqProducer/send
 - Consumer endpoint (websocket server endpoint): http://your_docker_host:8080/rabbitmqConsumer/receive
+- Send text to rabbitmq via producer api and get message via consumer api and show on UI by use websocket:

+   - curl -k --data "text=xxxx" https://your_docker_host:8443/rabbitmqProducer/send
+   - Open browse and enter url: http://your_docker_host

 #Note: You can access to each endpoint api to get information:
     - Producer: https://your_docker_host:8443/rabbitmqProducer/